luruk-hai/pushwave-client/README.md

 # pushwave-client (alpha)

-Expo/React Native SDK for the upcoming PushWave SaaS (work in progress).
-Goal: fetch the Expo push token and prepare app attestation (Android Play Integrity / iOS DeviceCheck) to secure notification delivery.
-The SaaS/backend validation is coming soon—consider this an early-stage project.
+PushWave is a lightweight Expo-first SDK to get push notifications running without building your own backend or wrestling with native setup.
+It fetches the Expo push token and prepares app attestation (Android Play Integrity / iOS DeviceCheck) so you can secure delivery.
+The SaaS dashboard (scheduling, targeting, templates, cron-like sends) is coming soon. **Consider this an early-stage project**.

+---

+## Why PushWave?

+- **No backend needed**: token storage, targeting logic, scheduling, and sending are all handled by PushWave’s cloud.
+Forget cron jobs and custom endpoints.
+- **Expo-first design**: auto-linking, config plugin, no manual Gradle/Pod edits.
+Works seamlessly with EAS, dev clients, and Expo Router.
+- **Native attestation (roadmap)**: Play Integrity on Android + DeviceCheck on iOS to reduce spoofed APKs, fake tokens, and leaked API keys.
+- **One-line setup**: `PushWaveClient.init({ apiKey })` retrieves the Expo token, performs attestation when required, and logs enhanced debug info under `__DEV__`.
+- **Dashboard-first workflow (roadmap)**: audiences, groups, segments, templates, one-off or recurring pushes without touching Firebase or APNs directly.
+- **Minimal external config**: for Android you still upload your FCM credentials to Expo (required by the platform), but PushWave handles the rest.

 ---